 Meatless Monday doesn’t have to be tasteless Monday.
 This ooey gooey Roasted Vegetable Lasagna is so packed full of healthy vegetables, you won’t even miss the meat.
 The secret is to roast the vegetables first which intensifies the flavours and reduces any liquid so you don’t end up with a watery bottom.

-Start by cutting up a variety of vegetables.
-Use any combination you like, based on what you have on hand and what’s in season.
-I use onions, mushrooms, sweet peppers, eggplant or summer squash and tomatoes.
+Use any veggies you like, based on what you have on hand and what’s in season.
+I like to use any combination of onions, mushrooms, sweet peppers, eggplant, summer squash and of course tomatoes.
 You can use chopped tomatoes or halved cherry tomatoes or both.
+The smaller tomatoes typically have the best flavour, especially when roasted but when tomatoes are in season, any kind will work.
 And toss in some peeled cloves of garlic too.
-You need about 8 cups of chopped vegetables or about a full baking sheet.
-The veggies reduce quite a bit so you’ll end up with about half the amount.
+You need about 8 cups of chopped vegetables or about a full baking sheet for a full sized lasagna.
+It seems like a lot but the veggies reduce quite a bit so you’ll end up with about half the amount.

 Drizzle lots of olive oil over top, season with salt and pepper and roast for about 45 minutes.
 I add some dried herbs after 15 or 20 minutes, just so they don’t burn.
-Basil and oregano are the best Italian flavoured herbs.
+Basil and oregano are the best for Italian recipes.
 Scrape the roasted veggies, including any juices into a bowl and stir in some pasta sauce.
-Any sauce works, Marinara is my favourite for Roasted Vegetable Lasagna.
+Any sauce works but Marinara is my favourite for Roasted Vegetable Lasagna.

 If you have any fresh herbs on hand you can add them to the veggie mixture once they’re roasted.
 I love the flavour of fresh basil in Italian dishes.

-Bring a large pot of water to a boil.
-Add a bit of salt.
+Bring a large pot of water to a boil and add a bit of salt.
 Lay a kitchen towel on the counter and cook 6 noodles at a time until al dente.
 By not crowding them you can ensure they all cook evenly and can remove them quickly before they overcook and start tearing.
 Cook the next batch while you’re assembling the first few layers.

 Spoon a very thin layer of sauce in the bottom of a pan that has the dimensions to hold 3 lasagna noodles by length and width.

 Place 3 noodles side by side in the first layer.
 Spoon half of the vegetable mixture evenly over the noodles.
 Cover with 3 more noodles.
-Spread the entire contents of the cottage cheese and egg mixture over top.
-Cover with a layer of lasagna.
+Spread the entire contents of the cheese and egg mixture over top.
+Cover with a layer of spinach if you like.
 This will help sneak some extra veggies into the lasagna.
 They reduce so much they almost disappear.

 Lay a third layer of noodles and spread the remaining vegetable mixture evenly over top.
 Top with the last 3 noodles and spread about a cup of sauce over top.
-Cover with shredded mozzarella.
+Cover with the rest of the shredded mozzarella.

 Generously rub or spray a sheet of foil with oil.
 This is important because otherwise when you remove the foil the cheese will stick to the foil and peel off.
 Cover the lasagna lightly and bake in the centre of the oven for 30 minutes.
-Remove the foil and bake 30 more minutes until top is brown and bubbling.
+Try to make a tent shape with the foil to help it not stick to the top of the lasagna.
+Remove the foil and bake 30 more minutes until the top is brown and bubbling.
 Let it rest at least 15 minutes before serving so the pieces stay together.

 Here’s the recipe: